jonstokes/troupe/README.md

 # troupe
 Troupe is a contract DSL for the interactor gem.
+It's backwards-compatible with interactor 3.1.0 and higher, so you can introduce it into your codebase gradually.

 # Requirements
 Ruby 2.0 or higher